Classes in celestial navigation and related topics

 - Saturday & Sunday, 10am-4pm both days.

-- Requirements: Basic addition and subtraction, good familiarity with latitude and longitude.
-Some familiarity with basic algebra, especially positive and negative numbers.
+- Some math you'll need: Basic addition and subtraction; good familiarity with the concepts of latitude and longitude; introductory algebra concepts, especially positive and negative numbers.

 - Recommended for ages 18 and up, students as young as age 13 welcome.